-How To Increase Worker Safety And Product Quality
+How To Increase Worker Safety and Product Quality

 Without even considering tools, employee personal items, drill filings/chips and all the other possible contributors to FOD in manufacturing facilities, just the number of fasteners used to assemble the structure and install components can measure in at hundreds of thousands.